bwang514/awesome-HAI/README.md

 However, it seems like so far there is no single entry to all these HCI + ML/ Human-AI Interaction resources.
 Therefore I started to maintain this list on 2/19/2019.

+>__Disclaimer__: Since HCI is a very interdisciplinary field, it's impossible to include every paper related to ML/AI.
+I would focus more on (but definitely not limited to) technical HCI papers.

 ## Conference Papers

 ### ACM Annual Meeting of the Intelligent User Interfaces Community (IUI)